A Note from Our Founder

 Parents and professionals often ask how KGH began.
 I find myself answering that question like this:

-So how did KGH get started?
-It started with a little boy named Johnny and blossomed into several therapists with similar desires and goals: to do what we can to help our clients achieve their maximum potential!
+KGH Autism Services officially began in January 2001; however, the philosophy for KGH started developing in 1993.
+So how did KGH Autism Services get started?
+It started with a desire to help a little boy named Johnny and blossomed into several therapists with similar desires and goals to do what we can to help our clients achieve their maximum potential.

 A warm welcome to KGH!
 We look forward to supporting your family.